 Greece: Port Police Protocol

-Greek paperwork is a bore.
-Although the law states an onerous regime for all vessels in Greece (it's made to suit their enormous merchant fleet) application of these legal requirements has been considerably relaxed for leisure vessels since the beginning of 2006.
-Most port police only occasionally ask yachts to report to their offices.
-There are inconsistencies between the information available from the Greek National Tourist Office (GNTO), the maritime law, and (the very relaxed) practice.
-Individual port police offices are also inconsistent in their advice.
+Greek yacht paperwork is a bore.
+Although the law states an onerous reporting regime for all vessels in Greece (details below; it's made to suit their enormous merchant fleet) its application has been relaxed for leisure vessels since the beginning of 2006.
+There are inconsistencies between the information available from the Greek National Tourist Office (GNTO), the actual maritime law, and (the very relaxed) practice.
+Individual port police officers are therefore inconsistent in their advice.
+Important conditions are not always clearly communicated on arrival, especially to non-EU yachts and crews, and this creates later mis-understandings.
+Penalties and fines are, however, very rare indeed, except where indicated below.
+If you ever face a demand for any unusual payment, smile, make sure a third party is present, take both names and ask for a receipt.
+Spurious demands then evaporate.

 Yachts are treated according to which of three categories they are in: